Research Spotlight: RNA & Heart Disease Development

 Between DNA and proteins sits RNA, one of the most powerful, yet underappreciated, control points in biology.
 When RNA processing goes wrong in the heart, it leads to disease.
 We can now intercept and correct these faulty RNAs so that correct proteins are made.

 RNA targeting therapeutics have already proven their value in other diseases.
-Our lab holds validated targets and a clear translational roadmap to lead that wave in heart disease.
+Our lab has identified promising targets and is building a translational framework to guide efforts in heart disease.

 How did you become interested in this work?